 The Legislature was outraged.
 Plus, the cholera epidemic at the fort terrified them.
 They wanted to leave.
 The pro-slavery Legislature stayed in Pawnee from only July 2-6.
 Adding to the chaos, some seats had two claimants, one from each election.
 The slavery supporters had a simple solution.
 They rejected the free-state candidates.

-In other business, the Legislature established counties.
+The Legislature also established counties.
 Davis County surrounded Pawnee, named for then-Secretary of War Jefferson Davis.
 Then, the legislators moved the capital to the Shawnee Methodist Mission over Reeder’s veto.

-How to visit the Kansas Territorial Capital Trail: To visit the First Territorial Capitol State Historic Site, you must enter Fort Riley.
-Read the procedure first.
+How to visit the Kansas Territorial Capital Trail: You must enter Fort Riley to visit the First Territorial Capitol State Historic Site.
+Bring a photo ID with you and prepare by reading the procedure.

 Roxie’s reliable report: Slaveholder Davis despised Pawnee.
-He sent surveyors to prove Pawnee was on the fort’s property.
-The survey proved that Pawnee wasn’t on the fort’s reservation.
+He sent surveyors to prove the settlement was on the fort’s reservation.
+Despite Davis’ opinion, the survey proved that Pawnee was not trespassing.
 Davis didn’t care.
-Instead of following the survey, he ordered the Army to raze the town.
-Only the capital building survived.
+He ordered the army to raze the town instead of following the survey.
+Only the capitol building survived.
 It became a museum in 1928.

 Davis later became the Confederacy’s President.
 Since Davis had betrayed his country, the name became unpopular.
 After the Civil War, Davis County became Geary County in 1889.